iterative/dvc.org/content/blog/2022-01-15-moving-local-experiments-to-the-cloud-with-iterative-terraform-provider.md

   i.e. this is where we define a script that should be run on a provisioned machine.

-Tke a look at the script.
-In the simplest scenario, all we need to do on a new machine to run the training script is to set up the Python environment with required libraries, and run the script.
-And that's exactly what the script here does (granted you have a `requirements.txt` file).
+Take a look at the script.
+In the simplest scenario, all we need to do on a new machine to run the training script is to set up the Python environment with required libraries.
 If you simply want to train your model on a machine with more memory, this may be enough.
 However, if you want your training code to leverage GPUs, the script will look a bit more complex.